 I’ve been frugal for 30 years now and I still learn new things every day.

 And yes, I was like you and was forced to be frugal (and hated it initially) because I was couldn’t stop being poor.

-It took me a long time to grow my frugal mindset, I wish I’d have got it sussed from the get go, but of course we have to learn from our mistakes first.
+It took me a long time to develop a frugal mindset, I wish I’d have got it sussed from the get go, but of course we have to learn from our mistakes first.